5cover/psdc/docs/Scratch.md

 maybe we can give a warning and rename the identifier? no, modifying the user's code is weird.

+## call a function as a statement

+self-explanatory.

 ## Code generation newlines

 We need to define were empty spacing lines should be.
 Maybe a state machine could be useful for that.
 A typical C program is divided in several sections.